 - Salt and pepper, to taste

 - 12-14 oz. baby bella mushrooms, or mushrooms of choice

 - 2 cups Arborio rice

-- 1 cup parmesan cheese, shredded + more for garnish
+- 1 cup parmesan cheese*, freshly shredded, more for garnish

-- To clean mushrooms: wet half of a towel (that you don't mind getting dirty) and ring out.
+- To clean mushrooms: wet half of a towel (that you don't mind getting dirty) and ring it out so it's just damp.
+You can also use a paper towel.
 Place the mushrooms on the towel and rub to remove the dirt.
 You do not want to rinse the mushrooms, they will absorb all the water and therefore won't absorb all of the yummy flavors you'll be cooking them in!